 Nonalcoholic fatty liver disease is usually asymptomatic, so the diagnosis in most cases follows the incidental finding of abnormal liver enzymes in the laboratory or steatosis on imaging.

-If there are abnormal liver function tests, they show only slightly elevated transaminases (alanine transaminase> aspartate transaminase) and / or γ-GT.
+If there are abnormal liver function tests, they show only slightly elevated transaminases (alanine transaminase> aspartate transaminase) and γ-GT.

 However, it has been claimed that up to 80% of patients have normal-range alanine transaminase levels.

-With the progression of nonalcoholic fatty liver disease to nonalcoholic steatohepatitis, patients often exhibit metabolic disturbances including decreased insulin sensitivity, hyperlipidemia, and hyperglycemia.
+With nonalcoholic fatty liver disease progression to nonalcoholic steatohepatitis, patients often exhibit metabolic disturbances, including decreased insulin sensitivity, hyperlipidemia, and hyperglycemia.

-Histologic evaluation remains the only method to distinguish steatosis from advanced forms of nonalcoholic fatty liver disease, ie, nonalcoholic steatohepatitis, and for the evaluation of liver fibrosis.
+Histologic evaluation remains the only method to distinguish steatosis from advanced forms of nonalcoholic fatty liver disease, i.e., nonalcoholic steatohepatitis, and for evaluating liver fibrosis.

-Furthermore, it has been reported that nonalcoholic fatty liver disease / nonalcoholic steatohepatitis can progress to hepatocellular carcinoma (HCC) also in the absence of apparent cirrhosis.
+Furthermore, it has been reported that nonalcoholic fatty liver disease / nonalcoholic steatohepatitis can also progress to hepatocellular carcinoma (HCC) without apparent cirrhosis.